King of the Ring (1996): Aftermath

 Following the formation of an alliance of Shawn Michaels, Ahmed Johnson and Warrior after Michaels' title defense at King of the Ring, the three were scheduled to compete against Camp Cornette (British Bulldog, Owen Hart and Vader) at In Your House 9.
 However, after his match with Hart on July 8 edition of Raw, Warrior was released from his WWF contract due to missing several house shows.
 As a result, Warrior was replaced by Sycho Sid as Michaels and Johnson's tag team partner.
 At In Your House 9, Camp Cornette defeated Michaels, Johnson and Sid.

 The Undertaker continued his rivalry with Mankind after King of the Ring.
 Mankind interfered in Undertaker's match with Goldust at In Your House 9, causing Goldust to get disqualified.
 After the match, Undertaker and Mankind brawled with each other and their fight reached the locker room.
 This led to the first-ever Boiler Room Brawl between the two at SummerSlam which Mankind won after Paul Bearer turned on Undertaker and helped Mankind in winning the match.

 After winning the 1996 King of the Ring tournament, Austin quickly rose to stardom and his catchphrase "Austin 3:16" became the most popular catchphrase in professional wrestling history.
 Austin was pushed as a main eventer as he constantly challenged the inactive Bret "Hitman" Hart to a match.
 On the October 21 edition of Raw, Hart returned to WWF and made his first in-ring appearance since losing the WWF Championship to Michaels at WrestleMania XII.
 Hart accepted Austin's challenge to a match and defeated Austin at Survivor Series.
-The popularity of the "Stone Cold Steve Austin" character was one of the seeds that would germinated into the Attitude Era a year later, with Austin being a major character in WWF storylines and a regular PPV head-liner until his in-ring retirement in 2003.
+The popularity of the "Stone Cold Steve Austin" character was one of the seeds that would germinate into the Attitude Era a year later, with Austin being a major character in WWF storylines and a regular PPV head-liner until his in-ring retirement in 2003.

 This would be Ultimate Warrior's final PPV match.
 His final WWF match was a victory against Owen Hart by DQ.
 His next appearance in a WWE ring was in a non-wrestling role at WrestleMania XXX in 2014 (almost 18 years later) the day after being inducted into the WWE Hall of Fame.
-He appeared on Raw for the first time since his final match on Raw in nearly 18 years, the night after WrestleMania, and died on the next day.